 TRAIN STOP: RED OR GREEN LINE, CHIANG KAI-SHEK MEMORIAL HALL STATION, EXIT 5 • GPS COORDINATES MAP: 25.036149, 121.518703

 We nearly wrote off the Chiang Kai-shek Memorial Hall from our list.
-We thought it would be just another park with Taiwanese structures within it.
-Well, it is a park with Taiwanese structures within it, but on a massive scale.
+We thought it would be just another park with Taiwanese structures within.
+Well, it is a park with Taiwanese structures within, but on a massive scale.
 The memorial was built in 1980 to commemorate, who else, but Chiang Kai-shek, China’s celebrated former president.

 The complex is composed of the Freedom Square Memorial Arch gate, Taipei’s National Concert Hall, the National Theater, and finally the Memorial Hall.
 Elevated on 89 steps representing Chiang Kai-shek’s age at the time of his death, the structure is even more gargantuan when viewed up close.
 All four structures are colossal in size, even the square itself is huge!

-The best time to visit the square is right before sunset, see it with the light of the day still on and watch it glow with lights as evening descends.
-We actually planned to go there right after visiting Ximending, but our friends took a while in shopping so we relegated it for a sunset vist during our final day.
+The best time to visit the square is right before sunset, see it with the light of the day and watch it glow as evening descends.
+We actually planned to go there right after visiting Ximending, but our friends took a while shopping so we relegated it for a sunset vist during our final day.
 A blessing in disguise.

 |FREEDOM SQUARE MEMORIAL ARCH|